Who Can Enter?

 All you need to do is simply count the total number of participating students.
 Then, print that number on the “Teacher’s Bonus” entry form and send it in.
 We’ll handle calculating the number of ballots for the drawing.
 (We just bought new batteries for our calculator, so we’re good.)

-If you are mailing your entry, it must be received in our office by the extended deadline of November 28th, 2019.
+If you are mailing your entry, it must be postmarked by the deadline of November 12th, 2020.

-If you're submitting your entry online, the extended deadline is one week later, December 5th, 2019. (see how that works?)
+If you're submitting your entry online, the deadline is November 20th, 2020. (see how that works?)

 How Are The Winners Chosen?